sashajenner/f5p/README.md

   Note that this scripts should exit with a non-zero status if any thing went wrong.
 After modifying the script, copy it to the *worker nodes* to the location `/nanopore/bin/fast5_pipeline.sh`

-2. Execute `run.sh` to begin realtime analysis given the format and monitor directory.
+2. Execute `run.sh` to begin real-time analysis given the format and monitor directory.

 Specify the format of the nanopore output directory structure:</br>
   `-f [format]`, `--format=[format]`</br>